 Different cultures have different notions of what makes a good housewarming gift.
 For many decades, bread has been a common gift for new homeowners, particularly in Eastern European countries, and it symbolizes “may this house never know hunger”.
 The custom even made it into the 1946 film It’s a Wonderful Life, where bread and salt are given as a housewarming gift.
 Whilst you might not want to show up at your friend’s new home with a couple of loaves, you could opt for a bread bin or another stylish kitchen storage solution.

 Olive oil has long been given in many cultures, carrying the message of “may you be blessed with health and wellbeing”.
-Food gifts, in general, are always a good idea, particularly if you’re not sure what the color scheme of their new home will be.
+Food gifts, in general, are always a good idea, particularly if you’re not sure what the colour scheme of their new home will be.

 A pot plant is another classic new home gift.
 It brings life into a new space and brightens up their home when they might not have had the chance to unpack and decorate yet.
 A jade plant is a popular choice, thought to bring wealth and good luck to new homeowners.
 According to Feng Shui, it should be placed in the south-east of a home to generate wealth and good fortune, and to the east for good health.
 Alternatively, why not try a stylish plant pot instead?